 2. We overcharge

 I live in Canada where health care is free, so this may not be a world wide issue, but because our health care is free, the public tends to forget just how expensive medication can be, or how expensive a doctor’s visit is.
 It’s very, very easy to wrack up a bill if you don’t have insurance that covers it for you.
 But that’s not our fault!
 We don’t make those prices up willy nilly.
 They’re created so that the clinic doors can stay open, new technologies can be paid for and staff can be compensated.
-We don’t like telling you that our exam fee is such and such, and unfortunately we cannot offer a payment plan!

 3. Veterinary technicians are the same as veterinary assistants

 This is a bit of a sensitive issue, and by no means do I mean that veterinary assistants aren’t every bit as good as vet techs.
 There is, however, a difference between the two.
 Vet assistants are the best at restraining animals, I actually learned a new hold from a VA just last week.
-They also are the ones that tend to do the grooming, help the clients at reception, fill orders and keep everyone else in line and ensure that everyone has the help they need.
+They also are the ones that tend to do the grooming, help the clients at reception, fill orders and ensure that everyone has the help they need.
 Vet techs will be doing the blood draws, the surgical monitoring, the medication administrations and the TPRs overnight.
 They are two very different jobs, and neither is more important than the other!

 4. Veterinary technicians are like nurses, and need specializations

 False!
 Nurses and human technicians ( for example a radiology technician), need to go to school for that particular line of work.
-Vet techs learn everything in their school.
+Vet techs learn everything in their schooling.
 While we do have the option to specialize if we have the will, time and resources, we don’t have to.
-We learn how to be dental hygienists, radiology technicians, phlebotomists and nurses all in one.
+We learn how to be dental hygienists, radiology technicians, phlebotomists and ICU nurses all in one.
 We also have to learn how to be lab technicians, nutritionists and groomers for at least 3 different species.
 Aren’t vet techs cool?

-5. All vet techs want to become veterinarians.
+5. All vet techs want to become veterinarians

 Also false!
 Most of us are very happy being veterinary technicians.
 The only things we cannot do are diagnose and perform surgery, and most of us are very happy within those constraints!
 Despite popular belief, we often actually have more contact with the animals and the humans that come with the animals than the vets do.